-When seeking the services of a financial institution, many choose credit unions instead of banks because they generally offer certain advantages over banks.
+Many choose credit unions because they generally offer certain advantages over banks.
 You might get a better interest rate on a loan, a higher credit limit, fewer fees, or more personalized attention.
-But credit unions also commonly practice cross-collateralization – a term most have never heard of or paid attention to when scanning the fine print.
+But credit unions also commonly practice cross-collateralization—a term most have never heard of and rarely pay attention to when scanning the fine print.

 Secured vs. Unsecured Loans